 Clause 18.1 does not preclude the use of outcome or risk sharing agreements where a full or partial refund of the price paid for a medicine, or some other form of recompense, is due if the outcome of the use of the medicine in a patient fails to meet certain criteria.
 That is to say its therapeutic effect does not meet expectations.
 Clear criteria as to when a refund or other recompense would be due must be settled in advance and set out in the agreement.
-Any refund or recompense must always go to a health authority or trust and the like and never to individual health professionals or practices etc.
+Any refund or recompense must always go to the relevant NHS or other organisation and never to individual health professionals or practices etc.